Automattic/wp-calypso/client/blocks/extension-redirect/README.md

 	<tr><th>Required</th><td>Yes</td></tr>
 </table>

-The ID of the site on which to check whether the plugin is installed.
+The ID of the site on which to check whether the plugin is installed and activated.